Department of Marine Science

 - Remotely-operated underwater vehicles (ROVs)

-- Programmable camera and sensor systems for monitoring ecosystem change
+- Programmable cameras and sensor systems for monitoring ecosystem change

 - Web-based telepresence in remote habitats